sttr19/sttr19.github.io/index.md

 ## ABOUT ME

 My name is Stanislau Troshka and I am an engineer.
 I have been working as a construction engineer for more than 10 years.
 But life is changing so 3 years ago I decided to change my professional focus and become a programming engineer.
 To make this transition happen, I have got a second high degree in Belarussian State University of Informatics and Radioelectronics.
-During my study, I got the basic skills of programming.Theme of my graduation project was 'Web application for ads of construction services'.
+During my study, I got the basic skills of programming.The theme of my graduation project was 'Web application for ads of construction services'.
 I developed this app using С# and ASP.NET MVC5 Framework whith DB.
 Now I would like to practice and improve them and to develop as a specialist in this direction.
 I may describe myself as a responsible, focused on results person and a good team player.

 ## EDUCATION